horacix/gold-tax/README.md

 1. Reads the ETF data from a CSV file.
 2. Calculates the total ounces of gold owned based on the number of shares.
-3. Calculates the cumulative ounces sold from a given date to cover expenses.
+3. Calculates the cumulative ounces sold to cover expenses.
 4. Calculates the cost basis of gold sold to cover expenses.
-5. Calculates the gain or loss from the sale of shares.
+5. Calculates the gain or loss from dispositions to cover expenses.
+(Report in 1040 Sch D, Part I)
-6. Calculates the adjusted cost basis and remaining ounces of gold after selling shares to cover expenses in a given year.
+6. Calculates the adjusted cost basis after expenses at the date of sale or the end of the tax year.

 ## License